JxckHind/NC-News-Backend/README.md

 # Northcoders Backend Project - NC News API

 This project is an API for accessing a variety of news articles.
+You can filter these articles by topic and sort by date, comment count or number of votes in ascending or descending order.
+You can also vote on an article and place/delete comments.

-It is built using Node.js, with Express.js for the server and PostgreSQL for the database.
+The project is built using Node.js, with Express.js for the server and PostgreSQL for the database.
 The database has three seed options when run: Test, Development and Production and has multiple accessible endpoints for every database.

 You can view all of the accessible endpoints by looking in the endpoints.json file.
 Alternatively, you can make a GET request to https://jack-nc-news-ap.onrender.com/api which will list all of the available endpoints you can interact with.